rhulse/kiosk-application-framework/README.md

 # The Kiosk Application Framework

-NB: This framework is currently ALPHA grade software.
-It is an ongoing work in progress.
+NB: This framework is a work in progress.
 I will ensure that master always runs, so you can try this out, but some functionality is likely to be missing.
-If you find any bugs, or have comments (I am learning React as I write this app) I'd appreciate a report.
+If you find any bugs, or have comments I'd appreciate a report.
 To run this, clone the repo, type **Yarn && Yarn Start** and you should be away.

 ## What is this?